 It can be really easy to get duplicate records into Salesforce.
 It can happen because someone didn’t search properly for an existing records before creating a new one.
 It can happen because an import spreadsheet wasn’t cleaned before data was created.
-Regardless, duplicate records are the bane of every Salesforce environment.
+Regardless, duplicate records are the bane of every CRM environment.

 There are many ways you can handle duplicates.
 You can manually review and manually merge duplicate records in Salesforce.
 This is viable if you’re overall data set is pretty small.
 For most companies, this is simply not feasible.
 There are some great tools and services that help remove the duplicates from your system (feel free to ask us about them).